-Where Pumps are required to operate solar- and waste-heat-recovery pool heating systems.
+Pumps that operate solar- and waste-heat-recovery pool heating systems.

-C404..3 Covers. heated pools and in-ground permanently installed spas shall be provided with a vapor-retardant cover on or at the water surface.
+C404.11.3 Covers.
+Outdoor heated pools and outdoor permanent spas shall be provided with a vapor-retardant cover on or at the water surface.
 Pools heated to more than 90°F shall have a pool cover with a minimum insulation value of R-12, and the sides and bottom of the pool shall also have a minimum insulation value of R-12.

-C404..4 Heat recovery.
+C404.11.4 Heat recovery.
 Heated indoor swimming pools, spas or hot tubs with water surface area greater than 200 square feet shall provide for energy conservation by an exhaust air heat recovery system that heats ventilation air, pool water or domestic hot water.
-The heat recovery system shall be capable of decreasing the exhaust air temperature at design heating conditions (80°F indoor) by 36°F (10°C) in Climate Zones 4C and 5B and 48°F (26.7°C) in Climate Zone 6B.
+The heat recovery system shall be capable of decreasing the exhaust air temperature at design heating conditions (80°F indoor) by 36°F (10°C) .

 Exception: Pools, spas or hot tubs that include system(s) that provide equivalent recovered energy on an annual basis through one of the following methods: